DIKU-EDU/kudos/docs/code-overview.rst

 ``kudos/util``
 ~~~~~~~~~~~~~~

-UNIX utilities for Kudos usage (e.g. ``tfstool`` used for writing the Trivial
+UNIX utilities for KUDOS usage (e.g. ``tfstool`` used for writing the Trivial
 Filesystem disk files).

 ``userland``
 ~~~~~~~~~~~~

 Userland programs.
 These are not part of the kernel.
-They can be used to test the userland implementation of Kudos by saving them to a Trivial Filesystem disk file and booting Kudos with that.
+They can be used to test the userland implementation of KUDOS by saving them to a Trivial Filesystem disk file and booting KUDOS with that.